paolobrizzolari/kazoo/applications/tasks/doc/rates.md

 ### Delete

 Delete rates for prefixes in CSV file.
-`prefix` is mandatory field.
+`prefix` is a mandatory field.
-Rate deleted only if all defined fields in CSV file match appropriate keys in rate document.
-Undefined field in CSV file means "match any".
+The rate will be deleted only if all defined fields in CSV file match the appropriate keys in rate document.
+An undefined field in CSV file means "match any".